- Contract Rent. The total rent that you charge for a unit.

 - Calculates 30% of the family's income.1

-- Subtracts 30% of the family's income from the lesser of the payment standard or the gross rent.2
+- Subtracts 30% of the family's income from the lesser of the Payment Standards or the gross rent.2

-The difference between 30% of the family's income and the lesser of the payment standard or the gross rent is HACA's monthly payment to you.
+The difference between 30% of the family's income and the lesser of the Payment Standards or the gross rent is HACA's monthly payment to you.
 The family pays you the remainder.
 (The family is also responsible for the full security deposit.
 HACA does not pay any portion of it.)

 1 In limited circumstances, alternate formulas may apply.

-2 As required by HUD regulations, HACA subtracts 30% of the family's income from the lesser of the payment standard or the gross rent regardless of whether this is an initial contract and the family is willing and allowed by regulations to have a total tenant's portion (that is, the tenant's rent payment directly to you) and the utility allowance up to 40% of the family's income.
+2 As required by HUD regulations, HACA subtracts 30% of the family's income from the lesser of the Payment Standards or the gross rent regardless of whether this is an initial contract and the family is willing and allowed by regulations to have a total tenant's portion (that is, the tenant's rent payment directly to you)and the utility allowance up to 40% of the family's income.